zrshi/Elections-Analysis/README.md

   - Raymon Anthony Doane: 3.1% (11,606 votes)
  - The winner of the election was:
-  - Diana DeGette who recieved 272,892 (or 73.8%) of total votes -The county with the best voter turn out is Denver which had 82.8% of the total votes cast in this election -A summary of the voter turn outs by county is as below:
+  - Diana DeGette who recieved 272,892 (or 73.8%) of total votes

+- The county with the best voter turn out is Denver which had 82.8% of the total votes cast in this election
+- A summary of the voter turn out by county is as below:
   - Jefferson: 10.5% (38,855 votes)
   - Denver: 82.8% (306,055 votes)
   - Arapahoe: 6.7% (24,801 votes)